dus-d/azure-application-gateway-cert-utility/README.md

 # Programmatic Usage
 If you want to use this in automation and not interactively, you have a few options:
 - Specify the option when running the script with the `Operation` flag; acceptable values are `Unused`, `KeyVault`, and `Expiration`.
 These correspond to options `1`, `2`, `3` from the interactive prompts.
 - By default, these options will just return the same output from the interactive prompts to the console.
-With the exception of the `Expiration` operation, you can specify the `Remove` switch to return an App Gateway object that you can assign to a variable to stage a `Set` operation.
+With the exception of the `Expiration` operation, you can specify the `Remove` switch to return an App Gateway object with the certs removed (depending on chosen operation) that you can assign to a variable to stage a `Set` operation.

 ## Examples
 Return a list of unused certificates: